The-DevSec-Blueprint/dsb-digest/bp_kickstart_devsecops_career_4_certifications.md

 ![AWS Certified Developer - Associate Logo](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/AWS-Certified-Developer-Associate_badge.png align="center")

-Considering the ubiquity of AWS in cloud services, the AWS Certified Developer - Associate certification is a goldmine for those looking to demonstrate their proficiency in developing and managing AWS-based applications.
+Considering the ubiquity of AWS in cloud services, the AWS Certified Developer - Associate certification is a goldmine for those looking to demonstrate their proficiency in developing and managing AWS-based applications for real-world DevOps and DevSecOps use cases.

 ### Why It Matters

-This certification provides a detailed understanding of AWS services, essential for deploying infrastructure and managing CI/CD pipelines—a core component of the DevSecOps workflow.
+This certification provides a detailed understanding of AWS services, essential for deploying infrastructure and managing CI/CD pipelines, which is a core component of the DevOps and DevSecOps workflow.

 ### What You'll Learn

-The key takeaways that I wanted to highlight for this exam includes deploying applications using AWS CloudFormation, mastering AWS CI/CD services, and getting comfortable with AWS coding standards for security, which is pretty awesome!
-You can take a look at the exam guide for more information what is covered here: [Developer Associate Exam Guide](https://d1.awsstatic.com/training-and-certification/docs-dev-associate/AWS-Certified-Developer-Associate_Exam-Guide.pdf)
+For this certification, you should expect to learn how to deploy applications and infrastructe using AWS CloudFormation, master AWS CI/CD services (CodeCommit, CodeDeploy, CodePipeline, etc.), and get comfortable with AWS coding standards for security.
+To learn more about this exam and all that it entails, you can take a look at the exam guide here: [Developer Associate Exam Guide](https://d1.awsstatic.com/training-and-certification/docs-dev-associate/AWS-Certified-Developer-Associate_Exam-Guide.pdf)

 ![Exam Guide](https://raw.githubusercontent.com/The-DevSec-Blueprint/dsb-digest/main/assets/kickstart_devsecops_career_4_certifications/aws_cda_exam_guide.png align="center")